Richland County, South Carolina: Law and government

 The South Carolina Department of Corrections, headquartered in Columbia and in Richland County, operates several correctional facilities in Columbia and in Richland County.
 They include the Broad River Correctional Institution, the Goodman Correctional Institution, the Camille Griffin Graham Correctional Institution, the Stevenson Correctional Institution, and the Campbell Pre-Release Center.
 Graham houses the state's female death row.
 The State of South Carolina execution chamber is located at Broad River.
 From 1990 to 1997 Broad River housed the state's male death row.

 In March 2008, the Richland County Sheriff's Department acquired an armored personnel carrier equipped with a .50 caliber machine gun.
 Reason magazine criticized the acquisition as "overkill".

 Politics

 Richland County was one of the first areas of South Carolina to break away from a Solid South voting pattern.
 From 1948 to 1988, it only supported the official Democratic candidate for president once, in 1976.
 It voted for splinter Dixiecrat Strom Thurmond in 1948, and for unpledged electors in 1956.

 Since 1992, Richland County has been one of the stronger Democratic bastions in South Carolina, following the trend of most urban counties across the country.

+Economy

+In 2022, the GDP was $32 billion (about $75,222 per capita), and the real GDP was $27.3 billion (about $64,302 per capita) in chained 2017 dollars.